jtann5/HTMX/README.md

 # Objectives

 Our objective was to leverage HTMX to design and implement a custom web application, featuring tab functionalities and utilizing HTMX features such as hx-confirmation, hx-get, and hx-target.
 Our goal was to create a functional website, demonstrating the versatility and effectiveness of HTMX in enhancing user interactions within web applications.
 We also demonstrated that you can make a Full-Stack web app with a minimal use of JavaScript, with only a couple functions on the front-end.

+# Features
+Tabs - Used to changed page content without refreshing URL.
+Confirm Button - Can be used for extra function on back end using HTMX.
+Store - Uses HTMX to return products, as well as using HTMX for the Search.
+Product Page - Uses a template returned by HTMX and populated with an SQL query and flask.
+Product Not Found - Uses HTMX to return content.

 # Tech Summary